strevisani/atlas-of-surface-textures/README.md

 In regard to "collection0" tiles:
 This is a first experimental version of DEM tiles at 2 m resolutions with an extent of 256x256 pixels.
 The tiles cover mainly alpine morphologies (with some exception) in northern Italy, covering the Trentino Province and the Friuli Venezia Giulia Region.
+A basic informative table concerning each DEM tile is in table "atlas_textures_csv".

 **_Residual surfaces of the DEM tiles of "Collection0"_**